 I’ll show you the steps to make the perfect Ninja Creami Peppermint Protein Ice Cream!
 With just a few simple steps, you’ll be making the best, creamiest, perfectly minty ice cream in no time!
 Don’t have starlight mints?
 No problem, you can use candy canes instead!

-This recipe comes in at 336 calories, 26 grams of protein, 26 grams of sugar, and 11 WW points.
+This recipe comes in at 338 calories, 26 grams of protein, 26 grams of sugar, 7 grams of fat, 63 carbs, 39 net carbs (total carbs-allulose) for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 Peppermint ice cream has always been one of my favorite flavors.
 It used to be that you could only find peppermint ice cream at the grocery store during the winter.
 Peppermint ice cream combines the perfect amount of mint flavor with just the right sweet vanilla flavor and crunch of peppermint candies.